molgenis/sc-MetaBrain-consortium/mbQTL/README.md

  * `preflight_checks`: perform pre-flight checks such as checking the samples overlap between the input files.
 No other results will be generated.
 Default `False`.
  * `plot_pca`: whether or not to PCA visualise the expression matrix.
 Default `False`.
  * `map_qtls`: whether or not to eQTLs should be mapped, e.g. if you wish to inspect the PCA plots first.
 Default `True`.
+ * `visualise`: whether or not to the top eQTL results should be visualised.
+Default `True`.

  * `include_modes`: which modes to run (options: `all`, `default`, `cov`, `covXPcs`, `XPcs`).
 For more info, see modes.
 Default `null`.
  * `force_mega`: force the covariate correction and / or eQTL mapping to be done over all samples at once (options: `all`, `cov`, `qtl`, `none`).
 Default: `null`.
  * `n_pcs`: how many PCs should be removed from the expression matrix (e.g. `[0, 5, 10]`).
 If `cov` is also used these PCs are added to those covariates.
 Default `null`.